Dr. Christian Kirchmeier

 Winter Semester 2016/17

-Christian Kirchmeier is assistant professor at the Institute for German Studies at LMU Munich.
-He studied German, history and philosophy in Munich and Bologna and received his Ph.D.
-2012 at LMU with a thesis on morality and literature.
+Christian Kirchmeier is an Assistant Professor at the Institute of German Philology at LMU Munich.
+He studied German, history and philosophy in Munich and Bologna and in 2012, he received his Ph.D. at LMU with a thesis on morality and literature.
 His habilitation project focuses on the parabasis in modern drama, i.e., the theatrical device in which a character interrupts stage communication and addresses the audience directly.
 The focus on parabasis shall open new perspectives on some of the fundamental questions in literary studies: on the theory of theatrical communication, on theatricality of the text and on the political of aesthetics.

 - International Workshop – "Das Politische des romantischen Dramas"